 Individuals and families may also benefit from tax planning during major life events.
 Marriage, divorce, the birth of a child or receiving an inheritance can all change your tax situation.
 A financial advisor can explain how these changes affect your tax return and create tax strategies to limit unexpected liabilities.

 Finally, tax planning advisors play a crucial role during retirement.
-They can help with critical decisions, such as whether to do a Roth IRA conversion, how to draw down retirement accounts in a tax-efficient manner and the best time to claim Social Security.
+They can help with critical decisions, such as whether and when to do a Roth IRA conversion, how to draw down retirement accounts in a tax-efficient manner and the best time to claim Social Security.
 These choices can not only affect your total tax bill but also how long your savings last.
 For many people, retirement is the time when they can benefit from professional tax planning the most.

 How to Find a Financial Advisor Who Does Tax Planning